FeVitai/FeVitai/README.md

 ### Hey you!

-I'm Felipe Vitai Afanasiev, a Brazilian Dev who speaks Portuguese, English and I'm also learning French!
+I'm Felipe Vitai Afanasiev!

 Nice to meet you!

-Feel free to help me with my projects or even ask me for help!
+You can feel free to help me with my projects or even ask me for help!

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Java/Spring-Boot
+- 💻 I’m currently working on Java/Spring-Boot
-- 🌱 I’m currently learning Java/Spring-Boot and I'm also learning Front-End with React and Mobile Development with Flutter.
+- 🤓 I’m currently learning Java/Spring-Boot and I'm also learning Front-End with React and Mobile Development with Flutter.

 <div align="center">
   <a href="https://github.com/fevitai">